 The Town is continuing to work with the BBNEP for assistance in collecting field data to update its stormwater system map.
-The BBNEP will continue to collect system data, including open channel conveyances, treatment structures, catchment delineations, pipe and drainage lines, and refined outfall locations.
+Over the course of the Summer of 2020 - Spring 2021, the BBNEP has made significant progress in continuing to collect system data to update the Town's mapping, which was summarized in Section 3.3.1.
+The information collected includes open channel conveyances, treatment structures, catchment delineations, pipe and drainage lines, and refined outfall locations.

-4 SANITARY SEWER OVERFLOWS (SSO_s)
+4 SANITARY SEWER OVERFLOWS (SSOs)